 7. Heavy

 Heaviness may be related to body weight, but is more often caused by technical errors.
-A novice woman tends to hold on to the man to help herself with the movement, which not only makes it hard for the man to lead her, but also causes discomfort, fatigue and loss of interest on his part.
+A novice woman tends to hold on to the man to help herself with the movements, which not only makes it hard for the man to lead her, but also causes discomfort, fatigue and loss of interest on his part.
 In order for the man to enjoy dancing with a woman, she needs to make herself light and easy to lead.
 She must surrender herself, relax her body, keep her own balance, and dance in complete agreement with him.
-She should not put too much weight on him, grab him with her arms and hands to help herself with the move, or resists or wrestle with him.
-Women with good sense of equilibrium and are light in dance are much sought after by men.
-(See Balance and Lightness.)
+She should not put too much weight on him, grab him with her arms and hands to help herself with the move, or resists or wrestles with him.
+Women with good sense of equilibrium and are light in dancing are much sought after by men (see Balance and Lightness).

 8. Insuffficient connection

-Because her torso is attached to his torso in the embrace, the woman needs to swivel her hips in order to step on his side or around him.
-(See Dissociation and Gear Effect.)
-When a step is done she needs to swivel her hips back and collect her free leg, that is, to return to the home position - the symmetrical position in line with him - to get ready for the next step.
+Because her torso is attached to his torso in the embrace, the woman needs to swivel her hips in order to step on his side or around him (see Dissociation and Gear Effect).
+When the step is done she needs to swivel her hips back and collect her free leg, that is, to return to the home position - the symmetrical position in line with him - to get ready for the next step.
 Failure to do so due to pre-judgment or anticipation will delay the next move or even make it impossible, which is a common mistake many women frequently make.
 Developing the habit of returning to the home position in a timely manner after each step is very important for women.

 10. Unrefined musicality

-Tango steps can be divided into two groups: that of featured steps such as the forward step in ocho, the rock step in ocho cortado, etc., and that of ancillary actions such as unwinding, hip rotation, pivot, weight change, collection, and adornment, etc. A novice woman tends to focus only on the featured steps and neglect ancillary actions.
+Tango steps can be divided into two groups: that of featured steps such as the forward step in ocho, the rock step in ocho cortado, etc., and that of ancillary actions such as unwinding, hip rotation, pivot, weight change, leg collection, and adornment, etc. A novice woman tends to focus on the featured steps and neglect ancillary actions.
 She may be able to step on the beat, but her hip rotation, cross, weight change and embellishment are often made off beat.
-A woman must be aware that dancing to music is not just stepping on the beat.
-All movements of her body including the ancillary ones must match the rhythm, tempo and mood of the music perfectly.
+A woman must understand that dancing to music means all her movements including the ancillary ones must match the rhythm, tempo and mood of the music perfectly.
 Cultivating refined musicality is a long-term goal, but it is the most fundamental and important skill that she must develop.

 11. Lack of agility